Bahadur Haziyev

-Bahadur Haziyev (Bahadur Həziyev, born on 26 March 1999) is an Azerbaijani footballer who plays as a forward for Shamakhi in the Azerbaijan Premier League.
+Bahadur Haziyev (Bahadur Həziyev, born on 26 March 1999) is an Azerbaijani footballer who plays as a forward for Azerbaijan First League club Sabail.

 Club career

 On 16 February 2020, Haziyev made his debut in the Azerbaijan Premier League for Sabail match against Gabala.

-On 15 December 2022, Shamakhi announced that Haziyev had signed a new two-and-a-half-year contract with the club.
+On 15 December 2022, Şamaxı announced that Haziyev had signed a new two-and-a-half-year contract with the club.

-On 7 June 2024, Sabail announced that Haziyev's loan deal from Shamakhi had ended and that he had returned to his parent club.
+On 7 June 2024, Sabail announced that Haziyev's loan deal from Şamaxı had ended and that he had returned to his parent club.